tgbugs/blackfynn-python/docs/tutorials/timeseries.rst

     # create a dataset
     ds = bf.create_dataset('Timeseries Dataset')

-We will now upload timeseries files to our dataset from the tutorial's data directory.
+We will now upload timeseries files to our dataset from the tutorial's data directory:

 .. code-block:: python
    :linenos:

-    # upload timeseries files to our dataset
-    ds.upload('example_data/test.edf', 'example_data/testData.nev', 'example_data/testData.ns2');
+    ds.upload('example_data/test.edf', 'example_data/testData.nev', 'example_data/testData.ns2')
-    ds.update();

-We have now updated two different tiemseries files into the Blackfynn platform.
-Even though these two files are in two different formats (one is an EDF file, while the other one a NEV/NSx file) the blackfynn importer stores them in a general :ref:`Timeseries BF Package <Timeseries>` with the same attributes and properties.
+We have now uploaded two different tiemseries files into the Blackfynn platform.
+Even though these two files are in two different formats (one is an EDF file, while the other one is a NEV/NSx file) the Blackfynn importer stores them in a general :ref:`Timeseries BF Package <Timeseries>` with the same attributes and properties.

-We will now explore some of the different things that we can do with timeseries data through the python client.
+We will now explore some of the different things that we can do with timeseries data through the Python client.

 First, we will get our timeseries packages from the platform, and then, we will check some of the channel information in each of the files.